yond5413/DDP-Resnet18/README.md

 # Lab 4: Neural Network Implementation

 This project implements a neural network using PyTorch and TorchVision.
 It includes training and evaluation of a ResNet-18 model on the CIFAR-10 dataset.
 The project allows customization of hyperparameters such as learning rate, optimizer, and computing device.
+In this instance the goal was to compare the performance of the model utilizing various GPU configurations.

 ---